Ercan6/Diversion-Manager-Mobile/README.md

-# Advent Diversion Manager
+# Diversion Manager Mobile

-Welcome to the Advent Diversion Manager!
+Welcome to the Diversion Manager Mobile!

-For more information, please visit our [Wiki](https://github.com/Ercan6/Advent-Diversion-Manager/wiki).
+For more information, please visit our [Wiki](https://github.com/Ercan6/Diversion-Manager-Mobile/wiki).